 Signs of a cavity, such as sensitivity in your teeth or even outright pain, indicate that it's time to get your teeth professionally checked.
 Learn which signs to watch out for and why maintaining regular dental visits and practicing preventive care is key for your health — and wallet!

-If you haven't already, you're likely going to have to deal with a cavity at some point in your life.
+Statistically, if you haven't already, you're likely going to have to deal with a cavity at some point.
+According to the National Health Portal of India, dental caries affect nearly 60% of the Indian population.

-Although it's common for people to feel some amount of pain from a cavity, other visual and sensory factors can also help you determine if a cavity has begun to form.
-Common symptoms of decay may include:
+Though it's common for people to feel some amount of pain from a cavity, other visual and sensory factors can also help you determine if a cavity has begun to form.
+According to the National Oral Health Programme, symptoms of dental decay and abscess includes:

-To treat a cavity, your dentist will do a dental examination and may take X-rays too if they suspect there are hidden cavities.
+The Mayo Clinic explains that to treat a cavity, your dentist will assess your mouth, pain level and possibly take X-rays.
 Early-stage cavities may even be fixed with a simple fluoride treatment.
 However, more invasive treatments may be necessary if the cavity has progressed.
 Your dentist may need to treat your cavity with a filling, crown or even a root canal or extraction if the decay has advanced.

 Being proactive and catching a cavity early is the best way to stop the decay from worsening — and a timely appointment with your dentist can make all the difference.